jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

   - then :doc:`interpolated </how_to/pass_values>` them in the timestamp strings that are given to the :ref:`function<functions>`
   - and `test_duration_calculation`_ to make sure that the ``duration`` :ref:`function<functions>` returns the right difference between ``wake_time`` and ``sleep_time``
-  - and converts it to a timestamp format
+  - and changes it to a timestamp format

     * by using `floor (integer) division`_ to get the hours
     * and the modulo_ operation to get the minutes